 This transformation happens when your sales organisation builds the needed capabilities within their sales teams, motivates and fosters cross-functional alignment around the target buyers, and builds a continual reinforcement process embraced by the entire company.
 With this outcome, you have changed behaviours across your entire sales organisation and supporting departments.

 In this transformation sales initiative, KPIs are met or even exceeded.
 You see success beyond the sales team.
-Your company's executive team sees additional value in making ongoing improvements to the sales approach.
+Your company's executive team sees additional value in improving the sales approach.
 Your plans to further invest in enabling a revenue-driving sales organisation can now be developed and implemented similarly to scale sales success and accelerate business value.

 How to achieve organisational sales transformation